-- 8.1.1.1.
-Notes to the General Instructions require a company to disclose in the Notes to Accounts line items/sub-line items referred to inNotes6A to 6Q.
-Clauses (a) to (I) of Note 6 A deal with disclosures for Share Capital and such disclosures are required for each class of share capital (different classes of preference shares to be treated separately). - 8.1.1.2.
-As per ICAI Guidance Note on Terms Used in Financial Statements, 'Capital' refers "to the amount invested in an enterprise by its owners e.g. paid-up share capital in a corporate enterprise.
-It is also used to refer to the interest of owners in the assets of an enterprise." - 8.1.1.3.
-The said Guidance Note defines Share Capital' as the "aggregate amount of money paid or credited as paid on the shares and/or stocks of a corporate enterprise." - 8.1.1.4.
-In respect of disclosure requirements for Share Capital, the Schedule III states that "different classes of preference share capital to be treated separately".
-A question arises whether the preference shares should be presented as share capital only or does it mean that a company compulsorily needs to decide whether preference shares are liability or equity based on its economic substance using AS31Financial Instruments: Presentation principles and present the same accordingly.
-The Schedule III deals only with presentation and disclosure requirements.
-Accounting for various items is governed by the applicable Accounting Standards.
-However, since Accounting Standards AS 30 Financial Instruments: Recognition and Measurement, AS 31 and AS 32 Financial Instruments: Disclosures are yet to be notified and Section 85(1) of the Act refers to Preference Shares as a kind of share capital, Preference Shares will have to be classified as Share Capital.
+8.1.1.1.
+Notes to the General Instructions require a company to disclose in the Notes to Accounts line items/sub-line items referred to in Notes 6A to 6Q.
+Clauses (a) to (m) of Note 6 A deal with disclosures for Share Capital and such disclosures are required for each class of share capital (different classes of preference shares to be treated separately).

+8.1.1.2.
+As per ICAI's Glossary of Terms Used in Financial Statements, 'Capital' is defined as "Under a financial concept of capital, such as invested money or invested purchasing power, capital is synonymous with the net assets or equity of the enterprise.
+Under a physical concept of capital, such as operating capability, capital is regarded as the productive capacity of the enterprise based on, for example, units of output per day".

+8.1.1.3.
+'Share Capital' refers to "aggregate amount of money paid or credited as paid on the shares and/or stocks of a corporate enterprise."

+8.1.1.4.
+Application of AS 30 Financial Instruments: Recognition and Measurement, AS 31 and AS 32 Financial Instruments: Disclosures is no longer appropriate as ICAI has withdrawn, by of an announcement, the recommendatory as well as mandatory status in March 2011 and also specified that the accounting treatments covered by any of the existing notified Accounting Standards (e.g., AS 11, AS 13, etc.) and specific regulatory requirements given by a regulatory authority (e.g., loan impairment, investment classification or accounting for securitisations by the RBI, etc.) would continue to apply.

 8.1.1.5.
 Presently, in the Indian context, generally, there are two kinds of share capital namely - Equity and Preference.
-Within Equity/Preference Share Capital, there could be different classes of shares, say, Equity Shares with or without voting rights, Compulsorily Convertible Preference Shares, Optionally Convertible Preference Shares, etc. If the preference shares are to be disclosed under the head 'Share Capital', until the same are actually redeemed, they should continue to be shown under the head 'Share Capital'.
+Within Equity/Preference Share Capital, there could be different classes of shares, say, Equity Shares with or without voting rights, Compulsorily Convertible Preference Shares, Optionally Convertible Preference Shares, etc. If the preference shares are to be disclosed under the head 'Share Capital', until the same are actually redeemed / converted, they should continue to be shown under the head 'Share Capital'.
 Preference shares of which redemption is overdue should continue to be disclosed under the head 'Share Capital'.